iVis-at-Bilkent/cytoscape.js-cosep/README.md

 layout as well as the total running time.
 Many options, some inherited from CoSEP's predecessor CoSE, are exposed to the user to fine tune the algorithm.

+Please cite the following when you use this layout:

+Alihan Okka, Hasan Balci, and Ugur Dogrusoz, "CoSEP: a compound spring embedder layout algorithm with support for ports", Information Visualization, to appear.

 ## Dependencies

  * Cytoscape.js: ^3.2.0